Dvogonen/cyclop_plus/README.md

-#CYCLOP+ v1.3
+#CYCLOP+ v1.4
-###New features in v1.3:
-- Holding the button during power up brings up an options screen
-- The screen can be flipped in either direction from the options screen
-- A battery meter for 3s batteries can be turned on in the options screen
-- A battery meter for 2s batteries can be turned on in the options screen
-- A screen saver can be turned on in the options screen (after 10 seconds of inactivity the screen goes blank)

-###Introduction and Goals
+###Introduction and Functions
-The first goal of this project (CYCLOP+) is to add the ability to manually select channels using only the standard button on the receiver of the Quanum Cyclops.
+The major function of this project (CYCLOP+) is to add the ability to manually select channels using only the standard button on the receiver of the Quanum Cyclops.
-The second goal is to add support for connecting an OLED display to the receiver so that more information can be presented.
+The second major function is to add support for an external OLED display that information can be presented to the user.
 No hardware alteration is necessary to use CYCLOPS+.
-The OLED display is optional.
+The OLED display modification is optional.
+The buzzer modification is also optional.

+###Version History
+1.0 Initial dev version, not released
+1.1 Functionly complete dev version, not released
+1.2 Timing optimizations.
+First released version.
+2016-06-20 1.3 Configration options added.
+Screensaver mode added.
+Battery meter added.
+2016-07-15 1.4 Low battery alarm added.
+UNDER DEVELOPMENT - NOT YET RELEASED

 ###Links
 This is a short video introduction to the functionality (of v1.2):